-If you are experiencing any of these symptoms, there are stress management tips that can help.
-In addition to self-managing your stress, it is a good idea to reach out to your health provider and see what additional support may be available to you.
+In addition to self-managing your stress, consider reaching out to your healthcare provider to see what additional support may be available to you.

 Why Nursing Stress Management Is So Important

-When oxygen masks drop down in a flight emergency, you are instructed to put your mask on before helping the person next to you.
-This is because you can’t effectively help someone with their oxygen mask if you don’t have adequate oxygen yourself.
+When you’re on a flight, the stewardess makes it crystal clear that, if an emergency should occur, you’re to put on your oxygen mask before trying to help another passenger.
+You can’t effectively help someone with their oxygen mask if you don’t have adequate oxygen yourself.

-If you aren’t meeting your physical, mental, and emotional needs, you can struggle to effectively help your patients meet these same needs as well.
+If you aren’t meeting your physical, mental, and emotional needs, it is likely that you will struggle to effectively meet the needs of your patients.

 If you are experiencing workplace stress, don’t let it go unchecked.